Yahx3/P1-Tribute-Page/README.md

 This is my first webpage.
 It's created as part of the freecodecamp curriculum.

+The project highlights basic HTML and CSS skills.
+It teaches the understandings of lists, images, links, and the use CSS for correcting the placement elements.

 View my [final project on codepen](https://codepen.io/yahx/full/WNGPWoK), or using the files in this repo.

 Below are the instructions provided: